JoaquinL2114/ee282/hw4.md

 2. Total number of Ns: 490385
 3. Total number of sequences: 7

-Histograms were created to visualize the distributions of sequence lengths and GC% for both partitions using R:
+To better understand the genome composition, histograms were generated for sequence length and GC% distributions.
+These visualizations allow for a quick assessment of sequence variability and GC content.

 Plots for all sequences ≤ 100kb and all sequences > 100kb: